 Here are 3 different composting methods to get you started.
 Whether you live in an apartment or have a house with a garden, these 3 composting methods are the way to cut your food waste down and reduce the amount that goes to the landfill.

 What can be composted?
 How should I start my compost?
 Which is the best composting method for my needs?

-In this article, we are giving you the ultimate short guide to composting, and hope to answer most of your questions.
+This article gives you the ultimate short guide to composting, and I hope to answer most of your questions.
 If yours wasn’t answered here, please send us a comment below, and we make sure to address your query as soon as we can.

 Let’s dig in. ?

 Not everyone has a garden or room to set up a compost, plus most of us think compost = smell.

 Well, that’s not necessarily true, and if composting is done right, it doesn’t smell much either.

 Why should you compost?

 Roughly one-third of the food produced in the world for human consumption every year gets lost or wasted.
 That’s 1.3 billion tonnes according to the FAO.